device42/jamf_to_device42_sync/README.md

 ```

 # Specification
-Current script version migrate `devices, ips, macs and applications data`.
+Current script version migrate `devices, ips, macs and software data`.
 If you have any requests\improvments, feel free to contact us.